OanaGaskey/Traffic-Sign-Classifier/README.md

 For this project I am going to implement a traffic sign recognition algorithm based on European signalisation.

 In order to _teach_ a car how to recognise signs and classify them correctly, I am going to start with a data set of existing images and a corresponding set of labels.
-Most of the work is done _offline_ and includes processing the images, designing and training a convolutional neural network.
+Most of the work is done _offline_ and includes processing the data and designing and training a convolutional neural network.
-The trained convolutional neural network is then used _online_, meaning that it runs in real time on the car to recognize traffic signs that it sees for the first time.
+The trained convolutional neural network is then used _online_, meaning that it runs real time on the car to recognize traffic signs that it sees for the first time.

 This project is implemented in Python using TensorFlow, the source code can be found in *Traffic_Sign_Classifier.ipynb* file above.
 The starting code for this project is provided by Udacity and can be found [here](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project)